-As of December 31, 2022, the total percentage of voting rights (attributed to shares and financial instruments) held by the Board of Directors was 0.366%.
+As of December 31, 2023, the total percentage of voting rights (attributed to shares and financial instruments) held by the Board of Directors was 0.397%, thus higher than in 2022 (0.366%).

-Specifically, as of such date, and as an indication of their commitment to the Company, the interest in Telefónica, S.A. held by the Executive Chairman, Mr. José María Álvarez-Pallete López and by the Chief Operating Officer, Mr. Ángel Vilá Boix, amounted to 0.078% and to 0.041% of the total voting rights, respectively.
+Specifically, as of such date, and as an indication of their commitment to the Company, the interest in Telefónica, S.A. held by the Executive Chairman, Mr. José María Álvarez-Pallete López and by the Chief Operating Officer, Mr. Ángel Vilá Boix, amounted to 0.096% and to 0.054% of the total voting rights, respectively, both percentages higher than those of the 2022 financial year.